 The regular work schedule comprises 8 hours per day and 48 hours in a week.
 The work schedule cannot be more than 7 hours per day or 42 hours in a week for hazardous work.
 Employees are entitled to rest periods of at least 1 hour after 5 hours’ continuous work.
 In case an employer requests overtime work of at least 2 hours, employees are entitled to a rest period of 20 minutes before commencing the overtime work.

-The following national holidays are observed in New Zealand:
+The following national holidays are observed in Thailand:

 - Jan.
 1: New Year's Day